webNpro/InsForge/docs/insforge-storage-api.md

     "offset": 0,
     "total": 1
   },
-  "nextAction": "You can use PUT /api/storage/:bucket/:key to upload with a specific key, or POST /api/storage/:bucket to upload with auto-generated key, and GET /api/storage/:bucket/:key to download a file."
+  "nextAction": "You can use PUT /api/storage/buckets/:bucketName/objects/:objectKey to upload with a specific key, or POST /api/storage/buckets/:bucketName/objects to upload with auto-generated key, and GET /api/storage/buckets/:bucketName/objects/:objectKey to download an object."
 }
 ```